Study Abroad Program Overview

 - Most Japanese language courses are 12 UC quarter units

 - Step-by-Step language course is 5 UC quarter units.
 This is for absolute beginners.

 - Other courses are 2.5 to 4 UC quarter units

 Research and Independent Study

-Independent research, service-learning and volunteer opportunities are arranged by the International Office or independently.
+Independent research, service-learning and volunteer opportunities are arranged with the International Office or independently.
 Academic credit is possible for certain internship and research activities.

 International Christian University, Tokyo